svileng/svg/README.md

 end
 ```

 The server will build up cache when the main application starts.
-It will read all svgs in your `priv/static/images` folder.
-You can then get the base64 encoded svg like so:
+It will concurrently read all svgs in your `priv/static/images` folder and cache them in memory.
+You can then use base64 encoded svg like so:

 ```elixir
 <img src="<%=raw SVG.Server.get("icons/add") %>">